More info

 • You’ve already attempted US market entry and underperformed projections

-• Your timeline doesn't allow for 18-month learning curve
+• Your timeline doesn’t allow for an 18-month learning curve

 Red flags that positioning work is critical: